B1nC0D3/aquarium/README.rst

 Aquarium
 ========
+This fork of fork of fork needs for fixing check-conn with splash.
+All i do is changed config just a little

 Aquarium is a cookiecuter_ template for hassle-free `Docker Compose`_ + Splash_ setup.
 Think of it as a Splash instance